diodechain/diode-docs/content/docs/UseCases/equipment_access.md

 ### Advantages

-* No server supplier risk
+* No server or network supplier risk
+* No additional IT Admin or self-hosting burden
 * Every team member uses self-custody keys (no account management risk)
 * Easy to manage access groups (UI and/or DevOps tooling)
 * Integrated web configurator dashboard access controls